About Dr. Fontaine

 It was during this time that Dr. Fontaine worked alongside the late Dr. David Sugarbaker, a highly respected mesothelioma specialist, and developed an interest in mesothelioma.

-With Dr. Fontaine’s specialization in thoracic surgery, he has experience treating a wide range of cancers found in the chest cavity.
+As a thoracic surgeon, Dr. Fontaine has experience treating a wide range of cancers found in the chest cavity.
 These cancers include mesothelioma, along with lung and esophageal cancers.
-Dr. Fontained is best known for his expertise in minimally invasive surgeries for the treatment of pleural mesothelioma.
+He is best known for his expertise in minimally invasive surgeries for the treatment of pleural mesothelioma.

-These minimally invasive surgeries involve the use of robots to perform extrapleural pneumonectomy (EPP) and pleurectomy/decortication (P/D) surgeries.
-These surgeries attempt to control mesothelioma tumor growth by partially or fully removing the infected lung.
+These minimally invasive surgeries involve the use of robots to perform EPP and P/D surgeries, which attempt to control mesothelioma tumor growth by partially or fully removing the infected lung.

 “The surgery involves me as a human surgeon controlling instruments using a very precise tool called a robot.
 Compared to traditional surgical techniques, cuts are smaller, there is less pain, faster recovery and less chances of a complication.”

-Dr. Fontaine is currently working at H. Lee Moffitt Cancer Center in Tampa, Florida.
-He joined the Moffitt cancer team in 2011, where he works with pulmonologists, oncologists and researchers who are engaged in developing innovative treatment approaches.
+Dr. Fontaine currently works at the H. Lee Moffitt Cancer Center in Tampa, Florida.
+Since 2011, he has worked with pulmonologists, oncologists, and researchers who are engaged in developing innovative treatment approaches.

 Dr. Fontaine also leads the Robotic Surgery fellowship program at Moffitt, which is a 12-month specialization offered to recent thoracic surgery graduates.

-Dr. Fontaine has contributed to over 30 scientific publications.
-These studies have analyzed emerging treatment methods and their effects on various cancers arising in the chest cavity.
+Dr. Fontaine has contributed to numerous scientific publications analyzing emerging treatment methods and their effects on various cancers arising in the chest cavity.